Engineering Design Technology

 |PHY 202||Physics II||4.0|

-Engineering Graphics Technology program prepares students for the highly skilled and technological workplace in engineering.
+Engineering Design Technology program prepares students for the highly skilled and technological workplace in engineering.

 EDT Program Educational Outcomes: